 Third Party Vendors Any agency (e.g. medical education agency, events agency, Contract Research Organisation) which makes payments to Reportable Recipients on Gilead's behalf.
 Transfer of Value (ToV) A Transfer of Value means a direct or indirect benefit (whether money or money's worth) given to a Reportable Recipient by Gilead.
-The EFPIA Disclosure Code defines such transfers as follows: "Direct and indirect transfers of value, whether in cash, in kind or otherwise, made, whether for promotional purposes or otherwise, in connection with the development and sale of prescription-only Medicinal Products exclusively for human use.
-Direct transfers of value are those made directly by a Member Company for the benefit of a Recipient.
-Indirect transfers of value are those made on behalf of a Member Company for the benefit of a Recipient, or transfers of value made through an intermediate and where the Member Company knows or can identify the HCP/HCO that will benefit from the Transfer of Value."
+The APL Deontological Code defines such transfers as follows: "any direct or indirect transfer of value, whether in cash or in kind or via other means, for promotional purposes or otherwise, in connection with the development and sales of human medicinal products subject to prescription"